What is an Organization

-Once you delete an IP Whitelist Range, it will be removed from the Access Controls tab (Settings > Account Settings > Access Controls) of the child or parent user that has access to view the tab.
+Once you delete an IP Whitelist Range, it will be removed from the Access Controls tab (Settings > Account Settings > Access Controls) of the account user that has access to view the tab.

-Ensure the name of your Enterprise parent account, also known as Organization, is meaningful to your users.
+Ensure the name of your organization is meaningful to your users.
 You need to have

 enterprise_manager role in order to perform this action.

-Select the Enterprise Parent account, that you wish to update, from the account selector.
+Select any account in the Organization that you wish to update from the account selector.

-At the top, simply click anywhere on the existing name above the dotted line
+At the top, click anywhere on the existing name above the dotted line

-Enter new name and hit OK to save
+Enter new name and click OK to save